-- (1) The owner of the copyright in a published literary, dramatic or musical work may give notice in writing to the Agent of the Impôts - (a) that he or she is the owner of the copyright in the work; and - (b) that he or she requests the Agent of the Impôts, for a period specified in the notice, to treat as prohibited goods printed copies of the work which are infringing copies. - (2) The period specified in a notice under paragraph (1) shall not exceed 5 years and shall not extend beyond the period for which copyright is to subsist. - (3) The owner of the copyright in a sound recording or film may give notice in writing to the Agent of the Impôts - (a) that he or she is the owner of the copyright in the work; - (b) that infringing copies of the work are expected to arrive in Jersey at a time and place specified in the notice; and - (c) that he or she requests the Agent of the Impôts to treat the copies as prohibited goods. - (4) When a notice is in force under this Article the importation of goods to which the notice relates, otherwise than by a person for his or her private and domestic use, shall, subject to paragraphs (5) and (6), be prohibited. - (5) The Agent of the Impôts may treat as prohibited goods only infringing copies of works which arrive in Jersey - (a) from outside the protected area; or - (b) from within the protected area but not having been entered for free circulation. - (6) This Article does not apply to goods placed in, or expected to be placed in, one of the situations referred to in Article 1(1) of Council Regulation (EC) No. 1383/2003 concerning customs action against goods suspected of infringing certain intellectual property rights and the measures to be taken against goods found to have infringed such rights, in respect of which an application may be made under Article 5(1) of that Regulation. - (7) A person shall not, by reason of the prohibition under this Article of the importation of goods, be liable to any penalty other than forfeiture of the goods.
+- (1) The owner of the copyright in a published literary, dramatic or musical work may give notice in writing to the Agent of the Impôts - (a) that he or she is the owner of the copyright in the work; and - (b) that he or she requests the Agent of the Impôts, for a period specified in the notice, to treat as prohibited goods printed copies of the work which are infringing copies. - (2) The period specified in a notice under paragraph (1) shall not exceed 5 years and shall not extend beyond the period for which copyright is to subsist. - (3) The owner of the copyright in a sound recording or film may give notice in writing to the Agent of the Impôts - (a) that he or she is the owner of the copyright in the work; - (b) that infringing copies of the work are expected to arrive in Jersey at a time and place specified in the notice; and - (c) that he or she requests the Agent of the Impôts to treat the copies as prohibited goods. - (4) When a notice is in force under this Article the importation of goods to which the notice relates, otherwise than by a person for his or her private and domestic use, shall, subject to paragraphs (5) and (6), be prohibited. - (5) The Agent of the Impôts may treat as prohibited goods only infringing copies of works which arrive in Jersey - (a) from outside the protected area; or - (b) from within the protected area but not having been entered for free circulation. - (6) This Article does not apply to goods placed in, or expected to be placed in, one of the situations referred to in Article 1(1) of the EU Regulation, within the meaning of the Community Provisions (Goods Suspected of Infringing Intellectual Property Rights) (Jersey) Regulations 2014, as that EU Regulation is given effect by and construed under those Regulations.12 - (7) A person shall not, by reason of the prohibition under this Article of the importation of goods, be liable to any penalty other than forfeiture of the goods.